Berea-CS-Courses/capstone-project-TMGWill/Deliverables/D2 - Project Decomposition.md

   * Constitution
     * Will affect all classes with health
     * Will affect certain skills
+* Traversal
+  * Give player options to move in a certain direction
+    * Left, Right, Forward, Back
+  * Keep track of position
+    * This will determine what options they have depending on where they are
+  *  Find appropiate spots to restrict player movement and when to implement them
+     *  When moving to a different area and not allowing player to go back
+     *  After doing an event and not allowing player to go back
 * Theme for Areas
   * E.g. one area could be humans, another area could be animals, and so on and so forth
     * This will influence how I determine their stats, weapons, armor, and other things related to character